cwhidden/rspr/README_spr_supertrees.txt

 ################################################################################
-rspr
+spr_supertree

 ################################################################################

-Usage: rspr [OPTIONS]
+Usage: spr_supertree [OPTIONS]
+       spr_supertree-omp [OPTIONS]
-Calculate approximate and exact Subtree Prune and Regraft (rSPR) distances and the associated maximum agreement forests (MAFs) between pairs of rooted binary trees from STDIN in newick format.
-By default, computes a 3-approximation of the rSPR distance.
-Supports arbitrary labels.
+Calculate supertrees that minimize the SPR distance from the input trees.
+By default calculates a rooted SPR supertree from a list of rooted binary trees from STDIN in newick format.

 Copyright 2011 Chris Whidden
 whidden@cs.dal.ca